Lian Po: Popular culture

 In the manga and anime Kingdom, he is known as "Ren Pa" and despite his often cheerful personality, he's widely considered one of the most feared and respected Generals across China, a former member of the previous generation of the "Three Great Heavens of Zhao".

 Proficient in different types of warfare, he's one of the most well-rounded and versatile generals as he performs equally well as an instinctive-type general (discerning and setting the 'flow' of battle as opposed to strategy or careful planning), a strategist-type general (an archetypal schemer), in offence (a vanguard/front-liner) and defence (counter-siege).

+In Romance of the Three Kingdoms, he was referenced by both Zhao Yun and Huang Zhong as canonical examples of an elderly general at the very top of their game.

 He left Zhao after he disagreed with King Daoxiang's tyrant method of leadership.
 He then went to Wei, but ended up being exiled after his defeat by Qin, after that he settled in Shouchun, in Chu.
 There, he still remains an honourable "guest" in the Chu state.